dario-marvin/PrimesList/README.md

   <img src="https://github.com/dario-marvin/PrimesList/blob/master/prime0.png">
 </p>

-Some profiling of the execution time is then computed and plotted with the help of `matplotlib`
+Some profiling of the execution time are then computed and plotted with the help of `matplotlib`

 <p align="center">
   <img src="https://github.com/dario-marvin/PrimesList/blob/master/prime1.png">